 The South DeKalb site is located in DeKalb County to provide neighborhood scale measurements in the area that the chemicals that form ozone have the greatest impact.
-The data measurements generated at the South DeKalb site are used principally for development and evaluation of imminent and future control strategies, corroboration of NOx and VOC emission inventories, verification of photochemical grid model performance, characterization of ozone and toxics air pollutant exposures, development of pollutant trends (particularly toxic air pollutants and annual ambient speciated VOC trends to compare with trends in annual VOC emission estimates), and determination of attainment with NAAQS for O3, PM{2.5}, PM10, CO, SO2, and NO2.
+The data measurements generated at the South DeKalb site are used principally for development and evaluation of imminent and future control strategies, corroboration of NOx and VOCs emission inventories, verification of photochemical grid model performance, characterization of ozone and toxics air pollutant exposures, development of pollutant trends (particularly toxic air pollutants and annual ambient speciated VOCs trends to compare with trends in annual VOC emission estimates), and determination of attainment with NAAQS for O3, PM{2.5}, PM10, CO, SO2, and NO2.
+On January 8, 2020 (85 FR 834, page 834) EPA delayed the start of the revised PAMS monitoring network to June 1, 2021.

-GA AAMP understands that the EPA is working on a proposed rule that will provide state and local agencies an additional two years from the current implementation date of June 1, 2019 to implement the PAMS program requirements.
-This extension is needed to provide all agencies the funding and equipment necessary to implement the program.
 GA AAMP will continue preparing to implement the program as funding and personnel resources allow with the goal of full implementation on or before June 1, 2021.